cysouw/diathesis/text/c01_introduction.md

 - diatheses marked by adverbials or preverbs (Chapters [-@sec:preverbs; -@sec:adverbials])
 - diatheses marked by light-verb constructions (Chapters [-@sec:participle; -@sec:infinitive; -@sec:zuinfinitive; -@sec:zuminfinitive])

 The first two chapters deal with diatheses that are not overtly marked as such, i.e. they deal with 'covert' diatheses.
 Because there is no marking on either of the two alternants, it is often difficult to discern a direction in such equipollent alternations.
-In Chapter [-@sec:case] I will discuss diatheses that only differ in the marking of case, for example unmarked anticausatives like [@Next].
-Chapter [-@sec:prepositions] deals with unmarked diatheses in which at least on of the alternants is a prepositional phrase, for example unmarked antipassive like [@NNext].
+In Chapter [-@sec:case] I will discuss diatheses that only differ in the marking of case, for example unmarked anticausatives like [@next].
+Chapter [-@sec:prepositions] deals with unmarked diatheses in which at least on of the alternants is a prepositional phrase, for example unmarked antipassive like [@nnext].

 :::ex
 a.
 Er verbrennt den Tisch.